HTTP-RPC/Kilo/README.md

 csvEncoder.write(months, System.out);
 ```

-Keys actually represent "key paths" and can refer to nested map values using dot notation.
-String values are automatically wrapped in double-quotes and escaped.
-Enums are encoded using their ordinal values.
-Instances of `java.util.Date` are encoded as a long value representing epoch time.
-All other values are encoded via `toString()`.

-The preceding code snippet would produce output similar to the following:
+This code snippet would produce output similar to the following:

 ```csv
 "name","days"